-Located on a quiet side street in the heart of Navigli in Milan, 28 Posti is a 28-seat trattoria-as-social-experiment.
+Located on a quiet side street in the heart of Navigli in Milan, 28 Posti is a 28-seat trattoria as social experiment.
 Designed by architect Francesco Faccin and fitted out by inmates of the nearby Penitentiary Institute of Bollate, the interior features a mix of ancient (crumbling brick and plaster walls) and modern (lamps made from plastic bottles, sleek custom dining chairs).

-Photos by Filippo Romano.
+Photographs by Filippo Romano.